jussifrewt/RiderHotReloadTest/Test-Strategy.md

 ### HOW RIDER DEPENDS ON THE .NET WATCHER PROCESS
 1.  **Feedback protocol (top priority):** `dotnet watch` reports its state ("changes applied," "errors," etc.).
 Rider's UI is entirely dependent on correctly parsing this output.
     *   **Why it's critical:** This is the core of the user experience.
-If the UI lies or is silent about an error, the developer is left confused and frustrated, leading them to abandon the feature.
+If the UI lies or is silent about an error, the developer is left confused.
 2.  **Process lifecycle:** Rider must correctly start, stop, and manage the lifecycle of the `dotnet watch` process.
     *   **Why it's critical:** A failure here can lead to "zombie" processes consuming system resources or requiring a manual restart of the IDE, disrupting the development flow.